Forest Legacy Program

 - owned by someone who is willing to sell or donate the interest in perpetuity.

 Landowners must also practice sustainable forestry according to a management plan prepared by a natural resource professional.

 The Forest Legacy Program provides federal matching funds which are used to purchase conservation easements from willing sellers.
 Projects selected for funding require a 25% non-federal cost-share, with FLP funds contributing no more than 75% of the project costs.
 Cost-share contributions can be cash, in-kind services, and/or donation of land or interest in land.

 How to apply

-Landowners who are interested in participating in the program must submit a complete application.
+Landowners who are interested in participating in the program must submit a complete Forest Legacy application.
 To request an application and more information about the program, please contact the Forest Legacy Program coordinator.
-The deadline for submitting applications is Friday June 25, 2021.
+Applications are accepted on a continuous basis.

 Forest Legacy Program coordinator

 Wisconsin Department of Natural Resources